Radiology Room Design in the UK

 Because of our experience with numerous installs of imaging equipment, we know the right questions to ask, and we can make recommendations to improve workflow in the radiology room.
 Or we might have an option to minimize room construction and therefore save money and minimize disruption.

 Dave Johnston is Carestream’s Implementation Project Manager for the UK.
-He has 33 years experience in healthcare, and has successfully managed over 200 DR room installations and provided support for room designs across Europe.
+He has 33 years experience in healthcare, and has successfully managed over 200 digital radiography (DR) room installations and provided support for radiography room designs across Europe.